tboudreaux/pytopsscrape/README.md

 generateTOPStables GS98.abun rescalings.dat -d ./rawOutput -o GS98.opac -j 20
 ```

+Further examples and the data files needed to run them may be found in the
+examples directory of this repository.

 In addition to this bash script pyTOPSScrape provides a programmatic interface
 made up of primarily the pyTOPSScrape.api.call and pyTOPSScrape.api.TOPS_2_OPAL
 functions.
 These can be called individually if you wish to implement your own